Torsors on the complement of a smooth divisor: Overcoming the finite field obstructions

-\brem The $A$-finite $Z$ that is to be modified as in \Cref{lem:pump-Y} to avoid the finite field obstruction to embedding it into $X$ often occurs as a closed subscheme of a smooth affine $A$-scheme $C$, and it is useful to lift the resulting $\wt{Z} \surjects Z$ to a finite \'{e}tale cover $\wt{C} \surjects D$ of an affine open neighborhood $D \subset C$ of $Z$.
-Since the $\wt{Z}_i$ are explicit, this is possible to arrange: it suffices to lift each $f_i(T)$ to a monic polynomial with coefficients in the coordinate ring of the semilocalization of $C$ at the closed points of $Z$ (built via prime avoidance \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/00DS}{Lemma 00DS}}) and to spread out. \erem
+\brems \remi As its proof shows, \Cref{lem:pump-Y} simplifies when $A$ is an $\bF_p$-algebra: then $B$ may be chosen to be a product of finite field extensions $k$ of $\bF_p$, each satisfying $\#k > n \cdot \deg(\wt{Z}/Z)$.

-Throughout this article, we will analyze torsors that are trivial away from a closed subscheme $Z$.
-For this, the following basic glueing technique of Moret-Bailly \cite{MB96} (with a more restrictive version implicit already in \cite{FR70}*{Proposition 4.2}) will let us take advantage of excisive squares~like~\eqref{eqn:EIA-square}.
+\remi The $A$-quasi-finite $Z$ to be modified as in \Cref{lem:pump-Y} to avoid the finite field obstruction to embedding it into $X$ often occurs as a closed subscheme of a smooth affine $A$-scheme $C$, and it is useful to lift the resulting $\wt{Z} \surjects Z$ to a finite \'{e}tale cover $\wt{C} \surjects D$ of an affine open neighborhood $D \subset C$ of $Z$.
+Since $\wt{Z}$ is explicit, this is possible to arrange: it suffices to lift $f(t)$ to a monic polynomial with coefficients in the coordinate ring of the semilocalization of $C$ at the closed points of $Z$ (built via prime avoidance \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/00DS}{Lemma 00DS}}) and to spread out. \erems